vanallenlab/moalmanac-db/.github/ISSUE_TEMPLATE/development_task.md

 **Task Description**
 Provide a clear and concise description of the task or enhancement.

-**Objective**
+Note: Are you having trouble filling out this form?
+Check out [this example](https://github.com/vanallenlab/moalmanac-db/issues/42)!

+**Objective and requirements**
 Explain the goal or purpose of this task.
 What are we trying to achieve?

-**Requirements**
 List the specific requirements or criteria that need to be met for this task to be considered complete.

 **Implementation Steps**
 Outline the steps or stages involved in completing this task: